Synchrotek/web-animation-practice/README.md

 # web-animation-practice 01
-This is a web practice of everyday.
+This is a web practice of everyday to make something new